aut-ce/ActuallyUnderstandingUniversityCourses/README.md

 * Enlisting a course here is not used as a mean to question any particular professor's teaching abilities.

 ### For a general list full of everything, visit [Awesome-list](https://github.com/sindresorhus/awesome).
+### For a general list of online CS courses, visit [cs-video-courses](https://github.com/Developer-Y/cs-video-courses).

 ## University Courses
 - [Introduction to Computer Science and Programming](#introduction-to-computer-science-and-programming)